MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/10/devtools.md

 Press ‘F12’ or press ‘Ctrl +Shift +I ’to open DevTools.
 Open Settings with the gear icon.
 Navigate to the Devices section of Settings.
 With the keyboard, tab to focus the "Add custom device..." button.
-Select `Enter`.
+Press `Enter`.
 Provide a device name in the Device Name textbox.
 Tab to User agent client hints button.
-Select `Enter`.
+Press `Enter`.

 To see the fix:
 Open Edge Beta.